m-alcon/master/cps/lp/project/README.md

 # Instructions
 All the instructions assume that you are inside the src/ folder.

 The solver can be executed in parallel, executing it with NTHREADS number of threads.
 I recomend to use as many as the number of cores in your machine.
-By default (if you do not specify NTHREADS) it will be executed by 4 threads.
+By default (if you do not specify NTHREADS) it will be executed by all possible cores.

 ## Code compilation
     $ make